ShahriyarR/interview-prep/README.md

 ## Main progress tracking

-The following resource I use to understand, what my progress is and how I need to proceed.
+The following resource I use to understand my progress and how I need to proceed.

-* [Algo Monster](https://algo.monster/) -> I purchased the annual subscription, it has definitive sequential guidance and is more clear.
+* [Algo Monster](https://algo.monster/) -> I purchased the annual subscription, it has definitive sequential guidance and is more clear - **Premium**
+* [Leetcode](https://leetcode.com/u/srzayev/) -> I purchased the annual subscription, specifically focusing on Google card - **Premium**
 * [Algomap](https://algomap.io/) -> interesting resource to get the list of the problems we need to master.
-* [Neetcode](https://neetcode.io/) -> extra progress tracking and learning place (I will consider purchasing)
+* [Neetcode](https://neetcode.io/) -> extra progress tracking and learning place.
-* [Structy](https://structy.net/) -> currently passing the free lessons, for easy explanations this guy is an expert(later on probably will consider purchasing)
+* [Structy](https://structy.net/) -> currently passing the free lessons, for easy explanations this guy is an expert.
 * [Educative](https://www.educative.io/courses/grokking-coding-interview-patterns-python) -> as extra reading material for the solutions.

 ## Youtube channels